 II.Section3.D.
 Parliamentary Authority.
 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the University Senate in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order the University Senate may adopt.

 II.Section3.D.1.
 Parliamentarian.
 The Executive Committee shall name a parliamentarian to the University Senate for the coming academic year at the first regular University Senate meeting.
-The Presiding Officer may refer to the parliamentarian as to the proper procedure to be followed in matters of rules of order.
+The Presiding Officer may defer to the parliamentarian inquiries pertaining to the proper procedure to be followed in matters of rules of order.

 II.Section3.E.
 Meetings of Elected Faculty Senators.
 Any elected faculty senator shall have the right to call a meeting of the elected faculty senators for deliberative and informational purposes regarding issues being considered by the University Senate.